-Nos.
-1 and 3 Stewart Building, Chambers street and Broadway, 9 A. M. to 4 P. M. JAMES J. KELSO, Collector of the City Revenue and Superintendent of Markets
+Nos. r and 3 Stewart Building, Chambers street and Broadway, 9 A. M. to 4 P. M. JAMES J. Kello, Collector of the City Revenue and Superintendent of Markets

-Bureau for the Collection of Taxes First floor, Brown-stone Building, City Hall Park.
+Bureau for the Collection of Taxes.

+First floor, Brown-stone Building, City Hall Park,

-George W. McLean, Receiver of Taxes; Alfred
+GEORGE W. McLean, Receiver of Taxes; Alfred

 VREDENBURG, Deputy Receiver of Taxes